A Collaborative Initiative by the American Urological Association and the Society of Abdominal Radiology Prostate Disease Focus Panel.

 - mpMRI/TRUS may offer valuable staging information when performed prior to definitive local therapy.
 However, the current staging accuracy has not demonstrated the capability to rule out microscopic capsular extension or positive margins.

-mpMRI can also be used to help targeted biopsies to more accurately diagnose radiation failure and to possibly determine who may benefit more from local and even focal salvage therapy.62 Diagnostic accuracy in the identification of tumors is better with a multi-parametric approach over strictly T2WI or DCE.
+mpMRI can also be used to help targeted biopsies to more accurately diagnose radiation failure and to possibly determine who may benefit more from local and even focal salvage therapy.121 Diagnostic accuracy in the identification of tumors is better with a multi-parametric approach over strictly T2WI or DCE.
 Brachytherapy, external beam radiotherapy, and focal therapies tend to diffusely decrease the signal intensity of the peripheral zone on T2-weighted images due to the loss of water content, consequently mimicking tumor and hemorrhage.
-The combination of T2WI and functional studies like DWI and DCE imaging improves the identification of local relapse.
-Tumor recurrence tends to restrict on diffusion images and avidly enhances after contrast administration.
-59
+The combination of T2WI and functional studies such as DWI and DCE imaging improves the identification of local relapse.
+Tumor recurrence tends to restrict on diffusion images and avidly enhances after contrast administration.118

 - It is possible that mpMRI may be useful for follow up evaluation of men treated with radical prostatectomy or in situ ablative therapies (cryoablation or high frequency focal ultrasound, and radiation therapy).
 However, current information has not determined the diagnostic accuracy of this imaging modality in these settings.

 Use of MRI for Surveillance of Prostate Cancer